Pt-induced nanowires on Ge(001): a DFT study: Results

-The previous paragraph showed some crucial points for further development of the NW model.
-First there is the possibility for the NW to be build out of Ge atoms instead of Pt atoms, as was always assumed in experiments.
-Second, the surface supporting the NW's is not a simple $\beta$-surface with one quarter monolayer of Pt imbedded, but rather a further modified $\beta$-terrace containing at least half a monolayer of Pt in the top layer.
-Third, the experimentally observed symmetry around the wire, which is electronic, should also appear in the surface geometry.\\
+The previous subsection showed some crucial points for further development of the NW model.
+Firstly, there is the possibility that a NW consists of Ge atoms instead of Pt atoms, as was always assumed in experiments.
+Secondly, the surface supporting the NWs is not a simple $\beta$-surface with one quarter ML of Pt imbedded, but rather a modified $\beta$-terrace containing at least $0.5$ ML Pt in the top layer.
+Thirdly, the experimentally observed symmetry around the wire, which is electronic, should also appear in the surface geometry.\\

-Fig. \ref{fig:4geom_set2} shows the two surface geometries we will use in the following.
+Fig.~\ref{fig:4geom_set2} shows the two surface geometries we will use in the following.
 Both contain $0.5$ ML of Pt in the top layer.
-The first one has Pt at positions $1$, $4$, $6$, and $7$ and will be referred to as $\gamma_{c}$(cf Ref \onlinecite{Vanpoucke:prb09beta}), it has a c($4\times2$) structure and all troughs are equivalent.
-The second surface geometry contains Pt atoms at positions $2$, $3$, $6$, and $7$, and will be referred to as $\gamma_{as}$.\cite{fn:gamma_as} Unlike the $\gamma_{c}$ surface the troughs between the dimer rows are not equivalent.
-Here one trough is lined with Pt atoms while the neighboring trough is lined with Ge atoms.
-Because of what we learned in the previous paragraph ad-structures will only be placed in the Pt-lined trough.
-Both Pt and Ge dimers were used as NW at site A in both structures, and after relaxation their formation energies were calculated and are shown in table \ref{table:2formE_b4as}.\\
+The first one has Pt at positions $1$, $4$, $6$, and $7$ and will be referred to as $\gamma_{c}$.\cite{Vanpoucke:prb09beta} It has a c($4\times2$) structure and all troughs are equivalent.
+The second surface geometry contains Pt atoms at positions $2$, $3$, $6$, and $7$, and will be referred to as $\gamma_{as}$.
+It contains alternating Pt lined and Ge lined troughs.
+Unlike the $\gamma_{c}$ surface the troughs between the dimer rows are not equivalent.
+Because of what we learned in the previous paragraph, ad-structures are only placed in the Pt-lined trough.
+Both Pt and Ge dimers are used as NW at site A in both structures, and after relaxation their formation energies are calculated and are shown in Table~\ref{table:2formE_b4as}.\\